ellennickles/code-your-way-s23/week7/README.md

 - What resources/books/sites/examples will you rely on?
 - What is the end goal?
 - How will you determine if this project is a success?
-- Cite 3 sources of inspiration (How did you become interested in this idea? quotes, photographs, products, projects, people, music, political events, social ills)
+- Cite 3 sources of inspiration (How did you become interested in this idea?
+  Quotes, photographs, products, projects, people, music, political events, social ills, etc.)
 - Do you think all of this feasible in 7 weeks?
 Why?
 - Questions for your classmates.
 What are you unsure of, conceptually and technically?
 On what aspect(s) would you like feedback?